dart-lang/sdk/docs/language/informal/toplevel-inference.md

-The intuitive idea behind this proposal is that top level inference works by first inferring methods, and then doing inference for "field like things" (static variables, fields, setters, and getters), where we don't allow inference for "field like things" to depend on the results of inference for "field like things" except in cases where the dependencies are statically visible.
+The intuitive idea behind this proposal is that top level inference works by first inferring methods, and then doing inference for "field like things" (static variables, fields, setters, and getters), where we don't allow inference for "field like things" to depend on the results of inference for other "field like things" except in cases where the dependencies are statically predictable.

 Some broad principles for type inference that the language team has agreed to,